-For each choice of anthropology, there is a potential range of choices of public institutions.
+In this way, there are two identifiable dimensions of human action, the more apparent one is the institutional, or political dimension, while the more fundamental is the anthropological dimension.
+For each choice of a theory of the human person (anthroOpology), there is a potential range of choices of public institutions.
 This overcomes the modern limitation of trying to condense political possibilities to the narrow line between the political left and right.
 Left and right, as understood by Western minds, are not meaningful for people who accept a different anthropology.
-Likewise, it is improper to attempt to use these categories to interpret the institutions of non-Western people who operate within an entirely different anthropology.
+Likewise, it is improper to attempt to use these categories to interpret the institutions of non-Western people in terms that operate within an entirely different anthropology.

 This means that the ideological categories of Left and Right that are familiar in the West are not applicable to societies that are based on a different understanding of the human person, even though they may display empirical resemblances to comparable Western institutions.
-It is well known that customary people generally hold property on a communal basis, but this definitely does not mean that they are socialists.
+It is well known that customary people generally hold property on a communal basis, but this definitely does not mean that they are all socialists.
 Likewise, economic historians have long debated whether property in ancient Greece was private or not.
-On one hand, it belonged to individual families for their private benefit, with the family head as the recognised private owner, while on the other, individuals within families, including the patriarch, had very limited personal rights to it.
+On one hand it belonged to individual families for their private benefit with the family head as the recognised private owner, while on the other, individuals within families had very limited personal rights to it.
 The correct conclusion is that property in ancient Greece lay outside the range of possibilities available to Western modernity.

 Given the number of possible distinct anthropologies, including the various customary peoples, several Christian, a number of other major world religions and their variants, as well as the secular Enlightenment modern perspective, a plurality of political/economic systems is possible.
 Comparisons between these may not be straightforward, despite apparent similarities.
-Since Western people tend to give preference to measurable apparent factors, it is the institutional dimension that is emphasised in Western thought.
+Since Western people tend to give preference to measurable apparent issues, it is the institutional dimension that is emphasised in Western thought.
 By contrast, indigenous peoples tend to stress the importance of tribal/community values, that is, their anthropological position.
 The fact that these two groups tend to give prominence to entirely different dimensions in human action may be one of the important factors that serve to block effective intercultural communication.
 This is especially apparent in the area of the customary title debate.

-&lt;sup>2 While many Christians may be comfortable with the major tenants of Enlightenment anthropology, strictly speaking, the Christian position cannot accept that spiritual belief is fundamentally subjective with no capacity to inform public policy.
-Other religious traditions are more set on the matter.
+&lt;sup>2 While many Christians may be comfortable with the major tenants of Enlightenment anthropology, strictly speaking, the Christian position cannot accept that spiritual belief is subjective only with no capacity to inform public policy.
+Other religious positions are more set on the matter.